Airbotics/uptane-server/docs/user-guide.md

 A namespace is a logical collection of resources related to the same project.
 A few things happen when you create a namespace:

 - It's created in the db.
+- A bucket in blob storage is created to hold its resources.
 - 8 key pairs are created an stored in key storage (4 top-level roles for 2 repositories).
 - An initial root.json is created for both repositories.

 You can create a namespace with: